-Habits to Make You Happy!
+Everyday Habits That Make You Happy!

 Connecting with others improves your sense of community and belonging.
 Satisfying your social needs makes everyone feel good.
 The last year has shown even the most introverted among us what an impact social connections have on individual well-being.
 Putting out the effort to connect with family, friends, and business associates will let you experience kinship and support.
 As technology improves, software like Zoom, FaceTime, Facebook, and other video calls, texts, emails, and social media platforms are connecting people in novel ways.

-blog courtesy of Lori.firstname.lastname@example.org
+based on blog courtesy of Lori.firstname.lastname@example.org